bloo404/BlackRoseJacque3/README.md

 <br />
 👩🏻‍🚀 I'm a human.
 A computer pianist.
 For now, I am in 2nd year of Computer Science at BBU Cluj-Napoca.
 <br />
 🎡 I find myself as a creative person.
-I am passionate about technology, logic, mental challenges, psychology, space, astronomy, quantum physics and medicine.
+I am passionate about technology, logic, mental challenges, psychology, space, astronomy and medicine.
 Also, circles and spheres.
 <br />
 🖼️ ♮ Yes, I do like art as well, painting and music to be more specific.
 <br />